ledgersmb/LedgerSMB/doc/adr/0100-restrictions-on-use-of-global-state-and-localized-variables.md

 Originally, there was *no* use of `my` (local) variables.
 This design often causes unexpected and breaking side-effects.

-In more recent code, global state is used store per-request values such as the database connection object, a user (preference) object and other per-request state.
+In more recent code, global state is used to store per-request values such as the database connection object, a user (preference) object and other per-request state.
 The globally available user preferences are used in Moose type coercion, converting strings (containing user-formatted